munificent/craftinginterpreters/book/representing-code.md

 <aside name="name">

-Limiting heads to a single symbol is one of defining features of context-free grammars.
+Restricting heads to a single symbol is a defining feature of context-free grammars.
 More powerful formalisms like **[unrestricted grammars][]** allow a sequence of symbols in the head as well as in the body.